WojDob/Motif-finder/README.md

-# Clique-finder
+# Motif-finder
-Bioinformatic tool for finding cliques in biological sequences
+Bioinformatic tool for finding motifs in biological sequences

+This program loads FASTQ format sequences and uses a heuristic algorithm to find the best sequence motif.